jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You may be asked to _whiteboard_ a problem.
 This involves describing how you would approach a problem while standing at a whiteboard so that you can provide freehand illustrations, and possibly even hand-written code.

-Whiteboarding in this form is not how problems are generally solved.
+Whiteboarding is not about perfection in solving a problem.
-We will use whiteboards when working as a team to discuss and consider potential solutions together.
-Often someone will take the lead and present, but it's never forced upon someone to take the lead.
+It is about structured thinking under mild pressure.

-Whiteboarding in technical interviews is unnatural, because in real Software Engineering we have:
+Whiteboarding in technical interviews is a bit unnatural, because in real Software Engineering we have:
 * Others on the team to help us
 * Access to the internet for all of its resources
 * Time to think, design and implement